Find Affordable College Courses

 Macon, GA

-With a ranking of #8, Mercer University did quite well on this year’s best schools for public policy students working on their bachelor’s degree.
-Mercer is a medium-sized private not-for-profit school located in the midsize city of Macon.
+Mercer University did quite well in this year’s ranking of the best places for public policy students to get a bachelor’s degree.
+It came in at #8 on the list.
+Mercer is a medium-sized private not-for-profit school located in the medium-sized city of Macon.

 Read full report on Public Policy at Mercer University